Technology & Engineering June 05, 2020

-Working with a ‘Headless’ CMS
+Working with a Headless CMS

 What is a headless CMS?

 Nothing to lose your head over, to be perfectly honest – yes, pun intended.
-When you boil a headless CMS down to its essentials, you will get a database with a simple and pretty user interface.
+When you boil a headless CMS down to its essentials, you will get a database with a simple user interface.
 It serves your data via an API to any client (website, mobile app etc.) that may depend on it.

-Similar to database tables, a ‘content model’ is a core concept of any headless CMS, that when defined, gives structure to the data.
+Similar to database tables, a ‘content model’ is a core concept of any headless CMS that, when defined, gives structure to the data.
 Content model examples are concepts such as ‘Product’, Contact person details’, ‘Content page’ etc.

 Content models contain fields that the end-user can fill in, producing a data object which is essentially your content.
 Data objects are an equivalent to a table row.
 Most self-respecting headless CMS systems will allow you to reference other data objects in order to form advanced structure and dependencies within the data itself.
-A foreign key if you will.
+A foreign key, if you will.

 Well, you could, but you would be missing out on some key advantages that a good headless CMS will provide you and your team.